-CellMapper is useful app for locating 2G/3G/4G/4G+ base stations.
-The application measures the signal strength and other network data collected by the end users and use the data collected to locate network base stations and their coverage.
+CellMapper is a useful app for locating 2G/3G/4G/4G+ base stations.
+The application measures the signal strength and other network data collected by end users and uses the data collected to locate network base stations and their coverage.
 The application is currently supported on Android and Windows 10 Mobile devices.

 The application supports real time transfer, so the data collected is sent to Cellmapper's servers as you measure.
 You can also manually send the data after measuring or resend already collected data.
 After the files have been sent to the server, they are processed within minutes if there is not much load on the servers at the time.
 If the servers are under heavy load then processing data can take up to hours or even a full day.
 The delay of processing speed is a known issue, and will be addressed in the future.

 While using CellMapper, it is important to understand that:

 2. Enable GPS (on Android Settings, no Google locations service).

 (on Android you can enable Settings -> Location and Select Mode: High Accuracy or Device Only.

 3. Start Application.
 Ensure you are connected to the 2G/3G/4G/4G+ base station that you wish to measure.
 You do not need a data plan - simply access to a network.
 Some phones have the capability to record without a SIM card.

 On Android, you can see information from your device.
 The features of your phone dictates what you see on the screen.
 This was taken on a Sony XZ phone with Android 7.0.
 Since Android 7+, most phones support band recording as well.
 All Windows 10 Mobile phones also support band recording.